spine-tools/SpineOpt.jl/docs/src/getting_started/recommended_workflow.md

 ![image](figs_recommended_workflow/Tool_Properties.png)

 To summarize, we've created a workflow where we first format the spine database to a SpineOpt database by loading the SpineOpt template into that database.
 Remember that a SpineOpt database is a spine database but a spine database is not necessarily a SpineOpt database.
+Spine database only provides abstract data structure with entity classes, entities, parameter definitions, parameter values, alternatives, scenarios etc. SpineOpt database additionally includes entity classes (e.g., "unit", "node", "unit__from_node") and  parameter definitions (e.g., "number_of_units", "fuel_cost", etc.) that includes energy system concepts used in the SpineOpt model.
 In the next section we'll manually intervene at this point to add meaningfull data to this database.
 Once we have the input database with meaningful data in the SpineOpt format, we run SpineOpt.
 SpineOpt will then write its results in the output database.

 !!! info
     If no 'Data Store' is specified for the output, the results of SpineOpt will be written by default to the input 'Data Store'.
 However, it is generally preferable to define a separate output data store for results.